01 of 05

 Place the Brush Strokes on Your Cake

 Chocolate Brush Strokes can be used to decorate cakes, tarts, or cupcakes.
-I love to rest them up against truffles on top of cake, but they're also lovely when perched on top of frosting or whipped cream rosettes.
-You can also try tiling them around the sides of cake so that the sides are completely covered.Continue to 5 of 5 below.
+We love to rest them up against truffles on top of the cake, but they're also lovely when perched on top of frosting or whipped cream rosettes.
+You can also try tiling them around the sides of the cake so that the sides are completely covered.Continue to 5 of 5 below.

 05 of 05